-- 2.1 Notices to competitors will be posted on the official notice board.
-The official notice board will be located at the south entrance of the Seattle Yacht Club Portage Bay clubhouse and optionally on the Seattle Yacht Club web site at www.seattleyachtclub.org.
-On days of racing, the official notice board will move temporarily to the east entrance of the Corinthian Yacht Club clubhouse and return to the original location after racing on Sunday. - 2.2 The race committee may provide unofficial communication at any time by hail or over VHF 72.
-Any communication not governed by the rules is unofficial communication.
+- 2.1 Notices to competitors will be posted on the official notice board. - 2.2 The official notice board will be located at the south entrance of the Seattle Yacht Club Portage Bay clubhouse and optionally on the Seattle Yacht Club web site at www.seattleyachtclub.org. - 2.3 The race committee may provide unofficial communication at any time by hail or over VHF 72.
+Any communication not defined by the rules is unofficial communication.
 A request for redress may not be based on any aspect of unofficial communication, including content, timeliness, existence, or failure to hear.
 This changes RRS 62.1(a).